MurdoMaclachlan/MurdoMaclachlan/README.md

 - [Steam](https://steamcommunity.com/id/mmaclachlan/)
 - [Twitter](https://twitter.com/murdomaclachlan)

-You can contact me at murdo@maclachlans.org.uk or murdomaclachlan@gmail.com (the first address is preferred).
+You can contact me (only for purposes relating to my public projects) at murdo@maclachlans.org.uk or murdomaclachlan@gmail.com (the first address is preferred).